JKC-Codes/eleventy-plugin-time-to-read/README.md

 ### Seconds

 - Default: 'false'
-- Accepts: Boolean, 'auto' or 'only'
+- Accepts: Boolean, 'auto'

-Whether to show (*true*) or hide (*false*) seconds. 'auto' will only display seconds when they are greater than zero. 'only' displays seconds without any text; overriding *hours*, *minutes* and *pre/append* options.
+Whether to show (*true*) or hide (*false*) seconds. 'auto' will only display seconds when they are greater than zero.

-### Prepend

-- Default: null
-- Accepts: String or Null

-Adds a string to the beginning of Time To Read's output, for example:

-- 'About ' = About 3 minutes, 10 seconds
-- '~' = ~3 minutes, 10 seconds

-Does not add spaces automatically.
-Will not be translated.

-### Append

-- Default: null
-- Accepts: String or Null

-Adds a string to the end of Time To Read's output, for example:

-- ' to read' = 3 minutes, 10 seconds to read
-- '-ish' = 3 minutes, 10 seconds-ish

-Does not add spaces automatically.
-Will not be translated.

 ### Digits